Data-Transfer/ceph-client/README.markdown

 Various examples of how to send REST requests to S3 using only raw URLs + HTTP headers.
 Used to test Ceph, can be used with any S3-compliant server, or any service which uses the AWS header signing algorithm.

+Note that regular S3 clients (AWS, minio etc.) do not support the full Ceph API, in particular streaming/appending and meta-data search are not part of the AWS standard, there are also differences in the way the download of single object parts is performed.

 `s3v4_rest.py` is a module implementing a generic interface to `S3/Ceph`, taking care of building the signed request header and generating the REST URLs, MIT licensed.
 PEP8 compliant, static typing not fully applied everywhere, wont' pass `mypy` validation.